 Even if you successfully save for a deposit, navigating mortgages as a freelancer can still be difficult.

 That’s why we asked CMME, a specialist mortgage brokerage, for their help to demystify the mortgage market.
-Simon Butler, Head of Mortgages & Protection at CMME, shares his top tips and answers freelancers’ questions about securing a mortgage here.
+Simon Butler, Head of Mortgages & Protection at CMME, shares his top tips on how to get a mortgage as a freelancer, and answers your questions about securing financing for a house or home..

 1. Check your credit profile/report to ensure you have a healthy score